LESA-RPI/LESA_OccupancyUnit/NON-STM32 Project Folder/ESP-TCS3430/README.md

-This program is not important.
+This program is not important to the final project.
+This produces a spectrometer that lights up an led with a sensed color.

 It uses two ESP32, one with color sensor attached and the other with neopixel (rgb LED).